kishoreravin/VIThelp/README.md

  -> Student's Login
  -> Authority's Login

-The Complaints are save in a JSON file database in the *Node.js* server The photos associated with the complaints are saved in the *FireBase* database
+The Complaints are save in a JSON file database in the *Node.js* server.
+The photos associated with the complaints are saved in the *FireBase* database

 The Students can register, view, delete a complaint and they can also view the status of the complaint.
 They can also upload photos regarding